 - Table rows: when you want to execute the same steps on different rows in a table.

-- Tabs or frames: when you want to use a group of steps recorded on one tab, in another tab.
+- Tabs or frames: when you want to reuse a group of steps recorded on one tab on other tabs in the same or different page

 We constantly keep working hard to improve the functionality and usability of our autonomous testing platform to support your software quality initiatives.
 We strongly believe this feature will benefit teams and help in making automation much smarter.
 Group Context is currently in beta and we would love your feedback.